universal-ctags/citre/docs/user-manual/citre-peek.md

 These keys are defined in `citre-peek-keymap`, and can be customized.

+Pro tip: if your cursor is near the bottom of the window, the peek window won't be fully displayed.
+Press `C-l` (the `recenter` command) to center the cursor in the window.

 Here's a little bonus: You can use `citre-peek` in an xref buffer to peek the location of current item.